Narotam-Mishra/shadcn-ui_tutorials/ReadMe.txt

 # The Carousel component is a wrapper around React component.
 It provides a smooth and customizable way to display multiple items in a sliding manner.

 # Check Box (2:37:36)

+# A control that allows the user to toggle between checked and not checked.

+# Collapsible (2:46:26)

+# An interactive component which expands/collapses a panel.

+# More info about Accordion vs Collapsible component - https://chatgpt.com/share/67b89b35-23f0-8004-966d-ebeb7667611c